Samantha Payne

-Samantha Joanne Payne MBE is the co-founder of Open Bionics, a bionics company developing affordable prosthetics for children.

-Payne has won a number of international awards for her work including the MIT Technology Review 'Innovators under 35' in 2018, James Dyson gong for innovative engineering and Wired Innovation Fellow in 2016.
+Samantha Joanne Payne MBE is an English entrepreneur.
+The co-founder of Open Bionics, a bionics company developing affordable prosthetics for children, Payne has won a number of international awards for her work.
+These include the MIT Technology Review 'Innovators under 35' in 2018, James Dyson gong for innovative engineering and Wired Innovation Fellow in 2016.
 In the Queen's Birthday Honours list 2020, Payne was awarded an MBE, for her work making bionic technology more accessible.

+Early life and education

+Born and raised in Knowle West, outside of Bristol, England.
+Payne is a graduate of Whitworth University and has a Bachelor of Arts/Science.

 Career

-Born and raised in Knowle West, Payne is a graduate of Whitworth University and has a Bachelor of Arts/Science.

 She worked as a journalist, specialising in technology before becoming a co-founder of Open Bionics.
 In 2013, whilst working as a journalist, Payne interviewed Joel Gibbard, who was a robotics graduate at the time.
 Gibbard and Payne later became business partners and co-founders of Open Bionics.

 Payne and Gibbard founded Open Bionics in 2014.
-The start-up is based at the Technology Business Incubator at Bristol Robotics Laboratory.
+The start-up was initially based at the Technology Business Incubator at Bristol Robotics Laboratory.
 The aim of the company was to develop "affordable, assistive devices that enhance the human body."

 Open Bionics has partnered with Disney to make prosthetics based on Disney characters for children.